galaxyproject/TIS_methods_review/README.md

 This repository serves as a companion to our study assessing the computational tools for Transposon Insertion Sequencing analyses:

-> [Reproducible and accessible analysis of transposon1insertion data at scale](https://www.biorxiv.org/content/10.1101/2020.05.19.105429v1) Delphine Larivière, Laura Wickham, Kenneth Keiler, Anton Nekrutenko
+> [Reproducible and accessible analysis of transposon insertion data at scale](https://www.biorxiv.org/content/10.1101/2020.05.19.105429v1) Delphine Larivière, Laura Wickham, Kenneth Keiler, Anton Nekrutenko

 It contains descriptions of workflows and exact versions of all software used.
 The goals of this study were to: